alexespejo/project-argus/README.md

 -Plan to fully create the app in React.js

--Implement pyTorch or TensorFlow to the face recognition system
+-Improve face recogntion software with machine learning tools like Tensorflow or pyTorch

--Bring in D3 for processing analytics to the app
+-Bring in D3 for presenting analytics to the app

 ---